 Our Houston optometrists Dr. Aric Welton, Dr. Stephanie Lozano, and Dr. Elizabeth Bell are committed to helping you achieve the best vision and comfort with your contact lenses.
-We offer all types of contact lens examinations, including soft lenses, rigid gas permeable (RGP) lenses, and custom scleral lenses.
-Our doctors specialize in fitting complex and custom lenses, particularly for patients with keratoconus or prior surgery.
+We are proud to offer all types of contact lens examinations, including soft lenses, rigid gas permeable (RGP) lenses, and custom scleral lenses.
+Our contact lens specialists are skilled in fitting complex and custom lenses, particularly for patients with keratoconus or prior eye surgery.

 Contact Lens Services